spark-mv/cdn/install.md

 # 8. Deploy to production

 When you are satisfied with local testing, you can gradually enable the service in production.
-Login to your portal account and go to the configuration section.
+Login to your portal account's configuration section.
 Use the granular controls to enable Hola on different platforms/browsers

 For example: